stadtnavi/digitransit-ansible/Readme.md

 - `make vagrant`: starts a Vagrant VM and applies the digitransit playbook
 - `make staging`: connects to the staging host and applies the playbook there

+In order for this commands to work, you also need to place the ansible vault password file onto you file system.
+Please get in touch with @leonardehrenfried to get it.

 #### Host requirements

 This playbook has been tested with a Debian Buster (10) host only.